Beware, Holiday Tips for Pets

 Does your neighbor that’s house sitting snoop around the house?
 Does your pet sitter duck in and out or really get down on the floor and play with them?

 The answer to these question is revealed by watching real-time footage on your computer or smart device that is mounted strategically in your home.
-When you begin shopping, a few things to consider:
+When you begin shopping, a few things to consider:1.
+Do you want a hidden camera, ceiling mounted, or free standing unit?
+Should it be plug in or Wireless?

 2. Do you need high-quality resolution or simply a feed of the activity in your home?